JP Getty Jnr Charitable Trust

 Integration of Minority Groups

-We are also interested in projects which help members of different social or ethnic minority groups to become better integrated with their local community, and enable them to gain access to new opportunities.
+We are also interested in projects which help members of different social or ethnic minority groups to become better integrated with their local community, and enable them to gain access to new opportunities (such as training, volunteering and employment).